pebble-hacks/jpdc/README.md

 * Add the `.pdc` output
   [as a Pebble project resource and draw in the usual way](http://developer.getpebble.com/tutorials/advanced/vector-animations#drawing-a-pdc-image).

-* Use the 'Load' button to load a PDC.
+* Use the 'Open' button to load a PDC.
 Those saved with this tool are more likely to work than those that haven't.